 Changing The Bar Oil In New Models

 New chainsaw models have two valves on the side and bottom of the engine.
-The lower one drains the waste and the side one fills with new oil.
+The lower one drains the waste and the side one fills with new hydraulic fluid.
 The difficulty is that most of the time the engine in new models is completely covered with plastic sheeting.

 When all is drained, screw the bottom valve and pour new oil into the side.
 For these chainsaws, auto parts store sells a special two-stroke motor oil, which is designed only for them.
 Such oil has a softening and cleansing effect, which has a positive effect on the technique and prolongs its “life”.
 This oil should be changed after two or three seasons.
 As in the previous case, it depends on the degree of use of the bar and chain chainsaw.